subalterngames/Not_Constantinople/README.md

+_Even old New York was once New Amsterdam..._

+--Sultan Mehmed II of the Ottoman Empire

 # Overview
 **Not Constantinople** randomly generates city and regional names based on real-life cities.
 Want a fantasy city name that sounds English but with some French and Italian thrown in?
 That's what this program does.